Contents

 Note Groups

 All notes are assigned to a group number from 0 to 14.
+You can change the note group by selecting one or more notes and changing the note group drop down in the side menu.
 Note groups can be assigned to instrument parts.
 Click sheet music settings icon to change which part each note group is assigned to.
 For instruments like piano, which have multiple staffs, you can assign note groups to just one staff or to both.
 If both, then notes will be placed in one or the other depending on their pitch.
 When exporting MIDI files, note groups are used as track numbers and to determine the MIDI instruments used.

 Lock/Unlock Notes